Profile Multi-Modal Language Models with GenAI-Perf#

-GenAI-Perf allows you to profile Vision-Language Models (VLM) running on OpenAI Chat Completions API-compatible server by sending multi-modal content to the server.
-Currently, you can send multi-modal contents with GenAI-Perf using the following two approaches:
+GenAI-Perf allows you to profile Multi-Modal Language Models (MMLM) running on OpenAI Chat Completions API-compatible server by sending multi-modal contents to the server (for instance, see OpenAI vision and audio inputs).

 docker run --runtime nvidia --gpus all \